chr1st1ank/blog/_posts/2020-11-01-Hosting-a-Blog-the-GitOps-Way.md

 The approach which I prefer is to create a "feature branch".
 That means I write the post in a separate git branch, say `test-post`.
 When I'm done I merge this branch into the "main" branch.
 This could even be done online via pull request.
 This would also allow people working together on a blog to establish a review process before publishing.

+### Working remotely
+Because github offers support for markdown files out-of-the-box, there is no need for a local environment.
+One can also write directly on the github web page from any device.
+Of course the preview is not full-featured then.
+The only difference is that the preview is in the github style instead of the final jekyll theme.

 ## Summary